rjoleary/cs452-kernel/README.md

   - Contention: The train has stopped to avoid collision.
 To resolve this issue, the routing layer generates a new GASP from a graph with the offending node removed.
-  - Broken switch: A switch is considered broken if having the opposite state is .
+  - Broken switch: A switch is considered broken if the train diverges from the expected path.
 To resolve this issue, the routing layer generates a new GASP from a graph with the offending node removed.

 Model Layer
 - Exposes a function for getting train state.
 The state contains: